Cowan Creek: a quieter world beyond Pittwater

 A quieter world beyond Pittwater

-Stretching deep into the bushland north of Pittwater, Cowan Creek is one of the most peaceful and rewarding areas to explore by boat on the Hawkesbury River.
 As you travel upstream, the landscape gradually changes.
-Suburban edges fall away, replaced by sandstone cliffs, dense eucalypt forest and long, winding stretches of calm water.
-The further you go, the more remote it feels — despite being surprisingly close to Sydney.
+The edges of suburbia fall away, replaced by sandstone cliffs, dense eucalypt forest and long, winding stretches of calm water.
+The further you go, the quieter it feels — despite being surprisingly close to Sydney.

 A waterway shaped by nature

-From the water, you’ll see steep forested slopes, rocky outcrops and quiet inlets where the only sounds are birdsong and water lapping against the hull.
-The creek’s natural curves and sheltered layout help keep conditions calm, making it ideal for relaxed cruising and swimming stops.
+From the water, you’ll see steep forested slopes, sandstone outcrops and quiet inlets where the main sounds are birdsong, water against the hull and the occasional splash of fish near the surface.

 Bays, inlets and hidden corners

-Well-known spots like Jerusalem Bay and America Bay are popular for their calm conditions and scenic surroundings, while smaller inlets reward those who take their time and follow the bends of the creek.
-Each stretch feels slightly different — some open and sunlit, others narrow and shaded — giving Cowan Creek a sense of discovery that keeps people coming back.
+Well-known spots such as Refuge Bay, America Bay and Jerusalem Bay are popular for calm conditions and beautiful surroundings, while smaller inlets reward those who take their time and follow the bends of the creek.

 Swimming, drifting and taking it easy

-Many visitors spend their time:
+Many guests spend their time:

-• Swimming straight from the boat
+• swimming straight from the boat

-• Floating quietly in sheltered coves
+• floating quietly in sheltered coves

-• Enjoying lunch onboard with a bushland backdrop
+• enjoying lunch onboard with a bushland backdrop

 A favourite for overnight stays